Moran Norris

-Torrance Moran Norris (/ˈmɒrən/ MORR-ən; born June 16, 1978) is a former American football fullback.
-He was drafted by the New Orleans Saints in the fourth round of the 2001 NFL Draft.
-He played college football at Kansas.
+Torrance Moran Norris (/ˈmɒrən/ MORR-ən; born June 16, 1978) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the New Orleans Saints in the fourth round of the 2001 NFL draft.
+He played college football for the Kansas Jayhawks.

 Norris has also played for the Houston Texans, Detroit Lions and San Francisco 49ers.

-Early years
+Early life

 Moran graduated from Madison High School in Houston, Texas in 1996.

 College career

 Norris went on to play for the University of Kansas.

 Professional career

 New Orleans Saints

-He was drafted by the New Orleans Saints in the fourth round (115th overall) in the 2001 NFL Draft.
+He was selected by the New Orleans Saints in the fourth round (115th overall) in the 2001 NFL draft.
 Norris played his entire season with the Saints before being waived on September 17, 2002.

-Houston Texans
+Houston Texans (first stint)

 A day after being waived by the Saints, Norris was claimed off waived by the Houston Texans on September 18, 2002.
 He was a member of the Texans through the 2005 season.
 In 2005, Norris played in all 16 games with five starts and had one reception for four yards and 12 special teams tackles.